SaraKim-sy/sqlalchemy-challenge/README.md

 ### <a name="t-test"></a>Temperature Analysis / t-test

 * Hawaii is reputed to enjoy mild weather all year.
-This analysis is to see if there a meaningful difference between the temperature in, for example, June and December.
+This analysis is to see if there is a meaningful difference between the temperature in, for example, June and December.

 * SQLAlchemy was used to perform this portion.